jrq3rq/memorypalai/README.md

-# Preserving Legacies: A Business Case for OneFamiliAI
+# Preserving Legacies: A Business Case for MemoryPal

 ## Executive Summary

-OneFamiliAI meets a growing consumer need for technology-driven family history preservation.
+MemoryPal meets a growing consumer need for technology-driven family history preservation.
 With $3.5 billion spent on genealogy research yearly, our AI-powered platform offers a way for families to easily collect and digitize ancestral memories.
-OneFamiliAI’s interactive chatbots, centralized knowledge base, and family collaboration features provide an engaging user experience unmatched by competitors.
+MemoryPal's interactive chatbots, centralized knowledge base, and family collaboration features provide an engaging user experience unmatched by competitors.

 ## Market Validation

 - Sizeable Market: Consumer spending on genealogy has rapidly grown to billions, showing families devote considerable resources to exploring ancestry.
-OneFamiliAI taps into this massive, growing market.
+MemoryPal taps into this massive, growing market.

 - Favorable Trends: Interest in preserving family histories and managing family information is rising.
 73% of adults are curious about their genealogy.
 As generations pass, the need for solutions like ours increases.

 - Underserved Needs: Current family history tools lack innovation beyond basic family trees and records.
-OneFamiliAI fills a technology gap, allowing interactive preservation of precious family memories.
+MemoryPal fills a technology gap, allowing interactive preservation of precious family memories.

 ## Product Differentiation